rcpch/digital-growth-charts-server/docs/integrator/making-api-calls.md

 # Making calls to the Digital Growth Charts API

-There are as many ways to make an API call as there are software developers, I reckon.
-But here are some common ways.
+There are as many ways to make an API call as there are software developers, but here are some common ways.
 We'll start with using our actual API documentation, then try a super-simple tool called `cURL` but if you prefer a graphical tool then feel free to skip ahead to the section on Postman.

 ## API Base URL